pmaganas/logisToledoReport/replit.md

 - **Preview Optimization**: Limited preview to 10 records for faster loading, while Excel reports contain all data
 - **Group Column**: Set to empty as group information is not yet available from API
 - **Excel Report Consistency**: Updated both ReportGenerator and SimpleReportGenerator to use same 9-column structure as preview with complete data pagination
+- **Break Time Redistribution**: Implemented elimination of pause entries with redistribution of pause time to adjacent work entries for cleaner reports